SergeiOssokine/droughwatch_capstone/docs/user_guide/user_guide.md

 make setup_env
 ```

 Note that since we will be training CNNs it is highly desirable to run on a machine with CUDA-capable GPU or the training might take a very long time.
-For reference, the baseline model took 1 hour to train on NVidia GTX 1060 6GB
+For reference, the baseline model took about 5 minutes to train on NVidia GTX 1060 6GB.

 ### Building the documentation (optional)